-How to use Lactamo to relieve engorgement
+Learn more about how to use Lactamo to relieve engorgement.

 Note: while lumps in breast tissue may commonly occur as part of breastfeeding, not all breast lumps are breastfeeding related.
 If your symptoms persist or worsen, or if you are in doubt please consult your healthcare professional.